ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {CODE-TAB:csharp:Operations-syntax increment_age_non_generic_store@ClientApi\Operations\Patches\PatchRequests.cs /}
 {CODE-TABS/}

+---

 ###Add or Patch

 `Session.Advanced.AddOrPatch`

 `AddOrPatch` adds or edits field(s) in a single document.

-If the document doesn't yet exist, this operation adds the document, but doesn't patch.
+If the document doesn't yet exist, this operation adds the document but doesn't patch it.

-{CODE Add_Or_Patch_Sample@ClientApi\Operations\PatchRequests.cs /}
+{CODE Add_Or_Patch_Sample@ClientApi\Operations\Patches\PatchRequests.cs /}

+---

 ###Add Item to Array